I am a Melbourne-based engineering director working in building physics and sustainability, and a doctoral researcher in architecture.

 Professional Activities

-I’m interested in work where engineering decisions have consequences beyond compliance, influencing how people experience buildings and how projects contribute to environmental and social outcomes.
-I see engineering as a tool for shaping the future, including how assets perform over their lifecycle, manage risk, and create durable value for owners, investors, and users.
+My work focuses on projects where engineering decisions have consequences beyond compliance, influencing how buildings perform, how people experience them, and how assets manage risk and create long-term value for owners, investors, and users.

-Some of my most memorable and iconic projects are listed below -- each image links to a website with more about the project.
+Some of my most memorable and iconic projects are listed below.
+Each image links to more information about the project.

 Key Projects